 Requirements of the Working Holiday Visa Australia

-It is usually possible to apply for a Working Holiday visa until your 31st birthday.
-The only exception applies to travellers with French or Irish nationality; they can apply until their 36th birthday.
+You must be between 18 and 30 years old to qualify for this visa.
+It is usually possible to apply for a Working Holiday visa until just before your 31st birthday.
+The only exception applies to travellers with Danish, French, Irish or Italian nationality; they qualify from ages 18-35, so they can apply until just before their 36th birthday.
 The age criterion must only be met at the time when the application is submitted, so not during the stay in Australia.
+If you turn 31 (or 36 in some cases) during the granting process, you may still be granted the visa.
 Work And Holiday visas can always be applied for up to the 31st birthday, regardless of nationality.

 If you want to make use of a Working Holiday visa, you must be able to prove that you have sufficient financial resources to pay for your stay and return trip.
 Despite the possibility of working in Australia and thereby generating income, a minimum of AUD 5000 (or converted into other currencies) must be available to be able to complete the trip.